 Call for applications to present at European Wool Day 2026 are open, see www.ewe.network/ewd2026/ for more details.

-Exhibition of wool related projects and display at Meadowlands Hotel, Tralee, Co.Kerry.
+‘European Wool Experience‘ is an exhibition of wool related projects and display at Meadowlands Hotel, Tralee, Co.Kerry.

 #EWD26